graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 data.

-In a distributed system, it is likely that some entities will not be found on other subgraphs, even when those subgraphs contribute fields to the type.
-Ensuring that `@lookup` fields have nullable return types also avoids GraphQL errors on subgraphs and prevents result erasure through non-null propagation.
+In a distributed system, it is likely that some entities will not be found on other schemas, even when those schemas contribute fields to the type.
+Ensuring that `@lookup` fields have nullable return types also avoids GraphQL errors on schemas and prevents result erasure through non-null propagation.
 By allowing null to be returned when an entity is not found, the system can gracefully handle missing data without causing exceptions or unexpected behavior.

 Ensuring that `@lookup` fields have nullable return types allows gateways to distinguish between cases where an entity is not found (receiving null) and